'Do not drink!' - Klopp reveals he was too drunk to remember Dortmund's 2012 double celebrations | Goal.com

 Dortmund had endured a six-year trophy drought before Klopp was drafted in to take charge of the first team in 2008, and he managed to transform the club into a major force again in the space of just a couple of seasons.

-BVB beat Bayern Munich to the Bundesliga title in 2010-11, before re-iterating their domestic dominance the following year by securing a historic domestic double.
+BVB beat Bayern Munich to the Bundesliga title in 2010-11, before affirming their domestic dominance the following year by securing a historic domestic double.

 Klopp concedes he can't recall many details from the "great" celebrations which took place in the wake of his side's success, having been too intoxicated to take everything in.